magdev/harp-openshift/README.md

 # harp-openshift

-A simple helper to use HarpJS on OpenShift.
+A simple extension to run HarpJS on OpenShift.

 ## Install